melosso/portway/Documentation/docs/guide/troubleshooting.md

 # Troubleshooting

-When working with your Portway gateway, you might encounter various issues that can disrupt your API operations.
-This guide walks you through the most common problems and provides step-by-step solutions to get you back on track quickly.
-Rather than just listing fixes, we'll help you understand what's happening behind the scenes so you can troubleshoot more effectively in the future.
+This guide is designed for consultants, administrators, and technical support staff who need to diagnose and resolve issues with Portway gateway deployments.
+Rather than just listing fixes, this guide helps you understand the underlying causes of problems so you can more effectively support your users and prevent recurring issues.

 **Quick actions:**